The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 What are the auctions

 When it comes to auctions, many people immediately think of selling paintings or antiques.
-However, auctions affect the life of every person - it is by this mechanism that prices for advertising are determined, for the cost of government contracts, for frequencies for mobile communications, as well as for many other services and goods.
+However, auctions affect the life of every person - it is by this mechanism that prices for advertising, the cost of government contracts, frequencies for mobile communications, as well as many other services and goods are determined.

 There are different types of auctions.
 For example, auctions with open and closed quotations.
 An auction can have one seller and many buyers, many sellers and one buyer, and an unlimited number of bidders on both sides.